 Figure 1 - Skype for Business and other video users are on the same domain

-With separate domains between Skype for Business and other video users, the Skype for Business domain will not be registered on Videxio’s service, and the route back to the Skype for Business user is maintained throughout the call.
-To avoid additional costs for purchasing multiple domains, the calling domain for Videxio service can be a subdomain (e.g. vc.example.com).
+With separate domains between Skype for Business and other video users, the Skype for Business domain will not be registered on Pexip's service, and the route back to the Skype for Business user is maintained throughout the call.
+To avoid additional costs for purchasing multiple domains, the calling domain for the Pexip Service can be a subdomain (e.g. vc.example.com).
 See Figure 2 below.